ProfessorShabby/DataAnalysis/README.md

 **Duplicate records:** Use either the Conditional Formatting or Remove Duplicates feature to look for and remove any duplicated records from the data.

-**Spelling:** The original source file data has not been checked for errors in the spelling.
+**Spelling:** The original source file data has not been checked for errors in spelling.
 Check for spelling mistakes in the data and fix them.

 **Whitespace:** Use the Find and Replace feature to remove all double-spaces from the data.